bahlolab/FoundHaplo/Documentation/Parameters in the algorithm.md

 Concatenate all the .txt files in dir_to_save_report and generate a single text file for further analysis

-Go back to the [main page](https://github.com/bahlolab/FoundHaplo).
+Go back to the [documentation](https://github.com/bahlolab/FoundHaplo/blob/main/Documentation/Guide%20to%20run%20FoundHaplo.md).